 Budget 2021, Annexure B, point 15 states that “in order to rationalize tax exemption for the income earned by high-income employees, it is proposed to restrict tax exemption for the interest income earned on the employees’ contribution to various provident funds to the annual contribution of Rs 2.5 lakh.
 This restriction shall be applicable only for the contribution made on or after 1st April 2021.”

 This new law states that if any employee contributes over Rs 2.5 lakhs towards his provident funds (applicable on both EPF and GPF) in any financial year, then he is liable to pay tax on the interest earned on contribution exceeding Rs 2.5 lakh.

-This was done primarily because employees who earn high salaries and contribute large sum of it towards their PF get tax benefit as well as almost 8% assured interest return.
+This was done primarily because employees who earn high salaries and contribute a large sum of it towards their PF get tax benefit, as well as almost 8% assured interest return.
 According to the Finance Minister, this amount sometimes tallies to even a few crores each month.
 Hence, this step was taken.